How Much Does an Alternator Replacement Cost?

 What is alternator replacement?

-Your vehicle’s alternator is an important component of its electrical system, providing continuous onboard power to the car while also restoring power to the battery as you drive.
+Your vehicle’s alternator is an important component of its electrical system, providing continuous onboard power to the car while also recharging your battery as you drive.
 The alternator is involved with everything from starting your vehicle to powering the windows and radio, running the A/C and warming your seats.

 The alternator is mechanically turned by your serpentine belt and the vehicle’s crankshaft, so a failing alternator may be caused by — or sometimes, cause further damage to — these parts as well as your starter, ignition or battery.
 For this reason, you should have each of these parts inspected whenever you suspect your alternator is going out.